What Is an Effects Loop?

 Cause: True bypass pedals in a series loop can cause impedance mismatches.
 Buffered pedals can color your tone.
 Long cable runs through multiple bypassed pedals degrade the signal.

 Fix: Use a loop bypass switch (a simple A/B switcher) to completely remove the loop pedals from the circuit when not in use.
-Some amps have a built-in loop bypass switch.
+Some amps have a built-in loop bypass switch for exactly this reason.

 Oscillation or Squealing

-Cause: The effects loop is feeding back on itself, usually because a pedal in the loop is boosting the signal too much.
+Cause: The effects loop is feeding back on itself, usually because a pedal in the loop is boosting the signal beyond what the loop can handle.

 Fix: Reduce the output level of pedals in the loop.
-Check that send and return cables aren't running right next to each other (especially near the amp's transformer).
+Check that send and return cables aren't running right next to each other (especially near the amp's transformer, which radiates electromagnetic interference).

 Phase Issues in Parallel Loops

-Cause: The wet signal is slightly delayed compared to the dry signal, causing phase cancellation when they're blended.
+Cause: The wet signal is slightly delayed compared to the dry signal, causing phase cancellation when they're summed.

 Fix: If your amp's parallel loop has a phase switch, try flipping it.
 If not, you may need to accept a slight tonal change or switch to running the loop in series (if the amp allows it).